jehopark/FoDSxSMU/Day1_lecture_slides.md

 ========================
 __R Markdown__

-1. Create a new R Markdown (Rmd) file named "My First Rmd"
+1. Create a new R Markdown (Rmd) file named "FoDSxSMU_Day1"
 1. Check if you have knitr package (if not, install it)
 1. Check R Markdown Cheatsheet
 1. Check this website